Vignesh0519/kimai-saas/README.md

 # Kimai SaaS Deployment – DevOps Candidate Assignment

 ## Overview
-This repository contains the Infrastructure-as-Code, Helm charts, and CI/CD pipeline required to deploy [Kimai](https://www.kimai.org/) as a **multi-tenant SaaS application** in a cloud production-ready environment.
+This repository contains the Infrastructure-as-Code, Helm charts, and CI/CD pipeline required to deploy [Kimai](https://www.kimai.org/) as a **multi-tenant SaaS application**

 The solution is built for **high availability, scalability, observability, and compliance**, allowing deployment in **any AWS region** while avoiding hardcoded secrets.